 Tyler N. University of Birmingham Student and CLFA Alumnus

-We generally advise you should go to the university that best fits you.
-Evaluate all aspects of the university such as campus type, location, student involvement opportunities, and of course, prestige, if that is indeed important to you.
+We generally advise you should go to the university that best fits you regardless of how prestigious a school is known by.
+Evaluate all aspects of the university such as campus type, location, student involvement opportunities, and of course, prestigious reputation, if that is indeed important to you.
 If the university and you aren’t a good match, you will be unhappy regardless of the prestige so find ones that fit your personality, academic needs and strengths.
 And if you want to pick your universities based on student satisfaction, work opportunities or research prestige, our advisors are here to help guide you to ones best for you.

 There is not a one size fits all university, it’s personal and your search and selection of the universities you apply to should be personal as well.
 Stuck on where to start?